 Phone: (210) 458-5700

 My research explores the relationship between environmental change, cultural difference, and political power at the margins of global orders.
 In my studies with indigenous Cofán people in the lowland forests, Andean foothills, and capital city of Ecuador, I investigate cultural and environmental politics from the perspective of longstanding concerns in social theory and emerging debates in South American ethnology.
 In my current project, I am producing an ethnographic account of the oil-related transformation of Cofán lands, which lie at the epicenter of Ecuador’s petroleum industry.
 In all of my work, I employ an immersed ethnographic standpoint to develop new perspectives on the forces that trouble us, whether ecological disasters, specters of cultural loss, or enduring constraints on human agency.
 I use this viewpoint to contribute to broader discussions in environmental anthropology, political economy, science and technology studies, conservation policy and practice, and collaborative filmmaking and activism with indigenous peoples and other subaltern groups.

 In addition, I am a fellow in the program for Science Action for Conservation & Community at the Field Museum of Natural History, and I work as Book Review Editor for Environment and Society: Advances in Research, a publication affiliated with the Earth Institute at Columbia University.
-I am also a board member of the Cofán Survival Fund, a non-profit organization that supports Cofán-directed conservation and sustainable development initiatives in Amazonian Ecuador.
+I am also president of the board of the Cofán Survival Fund, a non-profit organization that supports Cofán-directed conservation and sustainable development initiatives in Amazonian Ecuador.